Noise Levels in North Berkeley, Berkeley, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western North Berkeley sounds about 35% louder than Northern North Berkeley to the human ear, a 4.3 dBA gap.
+To the human ear, noise in southwestern North Berkeley sounds about 87% louder than in eastern North Berkeley, a 9.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?